-Rescuing a project that's failing is no easy task for a project manager, so here's some ideas to point you in the right direction.
+Rescuing a project that's failing is no easy task for a project manager, so here are some ideas to point you in the right direction.

 If a project is in trouble, the project manager needs to work to recover it and get back on track.
 Four steps will help the PM facilitate the recovery.